tmux-plugins/tpm/HOW_TO_PLUGIN.md

     $ touch my_plugin.tmux
     $ chmod +x my_plugin.tmux

 You can have more than one `*.tmux` file, and all will get executed.
-Usually however, you'll need just one.
+However, usually you'll need just one.

 ### 3. create a plugin key binding